juyeoncho/juyeoncho.github.io/_pages/home.md

 layout: single
 ---
 <br>
+Welcome!

-I am a Ph.D. student in the Department of [Linguistics and Cognitive Science at the University of Delaware.](https://www.lingcogsci.udel.edu) I am a member of Experimental Syntax Lab.
-My research focuses on syntax, semantics and psycholinguistics.
+I am a Ph.D. student in the Department of [Linguistics and Cognitive Science at the University of Delaware.](https://www.lingcogsci.udel.edu) My research focuses on syntax, semantics and psycholinguistics.
 I am interested in how experimental measures elucidate the sources of processing ease/difficulty and advance our understanding of the relationship between language use and cognitive mechanisms.

 ### Research interests